 Today, sport’s contribution to India’s total employment is just .05%.
-The great initiatives such as Indian Premier League (Cricket), Hockey India League, Indian Badminton League, Prokabbadi, Indian Super League (Football) and professionalization of Heritage sports events such as Goti, Gilli Danda, Lagori, Kilithatt, Gatta Gusthi are changing the old face of Indian sports.
+The great initiatives such as the Indian Premier League (Cricket), Hockey India League, Indian Badminton League, Prokabbadi, Indian Super League (Football) and professionalization of Heritage sports events such as Goti, Gilli Danda, Lagori, Kilithatt, Gatta Gusthi are changing the old face of Indian sports.
 Once, we believed that only cricket will succeed in India.
-But the above mentioned initiatives have shown Indians, a world of sports beyond cricket.
+But the above-mentioned initiatives have shown Indians, a world of sports beyond cricket.
 These initiatives prove that sports have a future in India as a business.

-Indian sports industry has an impressive growth prospect even if its fundamentals are not solid.
-The professional sports managers can only bring a solid foundation to India’s sports industry.
+The Indian sports industry has an impressive growth prospect even if its fundamentals are not solid.
+Professional sports managers can only bring a solid foundation to India’s sports industry.